What are wisdom teeth and when do they come through?

 It depends on the individual case and the recommendation of your dentist.
 In some cases, wisdom teeth that are not causing pain or other symptoms may not need to be removed.
 However, if they are impacting the alignment of other teeth or if there is a risk of infection or decay, it may be recommended to remove them.
 It is best to consult with a dental professional for personalised advice.

 At Granite Belt Dental, we offer a wide range of treatments to cater for all your dental needs.
+Our team of experienced dentists in Warwick and Stanthorpe provides personalised care to ensure you receive the highest quality dental treatment.
+Whether you need routine check-ups, fillings, or more advanced procedures, we are here to help you maintain optimal oral health.
 If you’re experiencing wisdom tooth pain or are concerned about your wisdom teeth, book an appointment.
 Our dentists are able to diagnose the problem and recommend the most appropriate treatment plan to alleviate your pain and prevent further complications.